YeisonValero0o141/snake/README.md

 Play:
 In the main menu you have to choice one game mode or just close the game.
 You can move cursor with the arrow keys and then, the snake will appear.
 You can move the snake with the arrow keys too.
+With space bar, it can pause game and remove pause.

 Requirements: